Robin8er/SURP_2024/README.txt

 that can then be used to find the most optimal sentence alignment for each pair of texts.

 "google.1grams.txt", "normal.11.counts.txt", and "simple.11.counts.txt" are .txt files containing a list of all words that occurred in each of a Google dataset, Normal Wikipedia dataset, and Simple Wikipedia dataset.
+These have not been uploaded to the GitHub due to size limits.

 In the Summary Spreadsheets folder you can find all the key results using these functions.